JakubDotPy/JakubDotPy/README.md

 - 🌱 I’m currently learning Docker and Django
 - 👯 I’m looking up to attending as much PyCons as possible
 - 🥅 2021 Goals: Contribute more to Open Source projects, Launch my own personal website
-- ⚡ Fun fact: I used to play bass guitar / drums / piano, also I'm a big gun fan and owner.
+- ⚡ Fun fact: I used to play bass guitar / drums / piano

 ### Connect with me: